Contact Us 1-800-596-4880

 Writing Unit Tests

-Use the pdk-unit testing framework for Flex Gateway Policy Development Kit (PDK) custom policies to test the full request and response lifecycle of a policy without a running Envoy proxy, a WebAssembly runtime, or external infrastructure.
+Use the pdk-unit testing framework for Omni Gateway Policy Development Kit (PDK) custom policies to test the full request and response lifecycle of a policy without a running Envoy proxy, a WebAssembly runtime, or external infrastructure.

 To see example pdk-unit tests, browse the PDK Custom Policy Examples on GitHub.